BennyStrobes/surge/README.md

 **5. Sample repeat array (z)**

    If you wish to control for sample repeat structure in your data, you need create a 1-dimensional numpy array (z) that contains the sample repeat structure present in your data.
 Specifically, z should be an array of length N where N is the numnber of samples.
 Each element of z should be an integer corresponding to which individual that RNA sample came from.
 For example `z = np.asarray[0, 0, 1, 1]` means you have expression data from 4 RNA samples and the first two RNA samples came from the same individual and the last two RNA samples came from the same individual.
+(Obviously 4 RNA samples is too few to run eQTL analysis.
+This is just there for demonstration purposes.)

+### Model parameters:

+**1. K**
+    K is an integer that specifies the initial number of latent contexts.
+SURGE performs model selection by removing irrelevent contexts during optimization.
+This only works if K is set to be larger than the number of underlying latent contexts.
+In practice, setting `K=20` is a reasonable size.
+If SURGE converges, and all 20 latent contexts have PVE >= 1e-4, try setting K to be larger.

+**2. max_iter**
+    Maximum number of iterations to perform in variational optimization.
+Setting `max_iter=3000` is our recommendation.

+**3. delta_elbo_threshold**
+    This is the threshold used to assess model convergence.
+If the change in elbo from the previous iteration to the current iteration is less than delta_elbo_threshold, then SURGE converges.
+In practice, we found `delta_elbo_threshold=1e-2` works well in most situations.
+However, there is a natural give and take here.
+A smaller delta_elbo_threshold will give more accurate approximations, but it will take longer to converge.
+Whereas, a larger delta_elbo_threshold will give less accurate approximations, but it will converge faster.

+**4. re_boolean**
+    This is the boolean indicator dictating whether to model the effects of sample repeat structure with a random effects intercept.
+Set `re_boolean=True` if you wish to model sample repeat structure, or set `re_boolean=False` if you wish to ignore sample repeat structure.
+If you set `re_boolean=True` you must include the sample repeat array (z; see above).